bud-aj29/BE_Void_Islands/README.md

   - A starter island is generated at x0,z0 and the player is teleported there to begin
   - The starter island is also dynamic based on the biome it generates in
   - Each player that joins will get 1 set of starting gear
-- v0.1.1 Changes:
+- v0.1.2 Changes:
-  - Updated for 1.21
-  - Replaced starting functions to script
+  - Fixed a bug with amethyst generation

 ![Void_Islands_v0 0 4_with_structures](https://user-images.githubusercontent.com/99773087/208227576-205399f8-afd7-48a4-8b17-b94036056c21.png)